Sugar and flour don’t play a very important role and can be substituted easily with low-carb equivalents.

 Baked rather than no-bake.
 There are some recipes for no-bake cheesecake, but I think baked versions taste nicer and fluffier, well worth the extra time and effort in my opinion.

 Chocolate-flavoured.
 If you read my blog regularly, you’ll know that for me there is no contest when it comes to deciding on the flavour.
-So I will be adding cacao powder to the filling and using melted sugar-free chocolate for glazing, but you can easily adapt my recipe to make a version with fruit or berries instead.
-If you are new to low-carb dieting, please read my primer on sugar-free chocolate.
+So I will be adding sugar-free cacao powder to the filling and using melted sugar-free chocolate for glazing, but you can easily adapt my recipe to make a version with fruit or berries instead.

 Almond flour and flax for the crust.
 There are many recipes for low-carb cheesecake crusts.
 I prefer using the mixture of almond flour and flax meal.
 Flax adds fibery crunch to the texture which I think makes it more similar to digestive biscuits used in traditional recipes. if you don’t like flax, you can substitute with any other ground nuts or seeds.

 The following factors are important for your cheesecake quality – do not compromise on these.

 - Use proper full-fat cream cheese – not reduced-fat or reduced-calorie impostors.
 Hopefully you would do this anyway, but this is really important for the cheesecake texture.